 On this page:

-Faculty Council approvals have been given by the Faculty of Religious Studies (January 20, 2005), the Faculty of Education (January 21, 2005 and February 4, 2005), the Faculty of Law (January 21, 2005) and the Faculty of Arts (2006).
+Faculty Council approvals were given by the former Faculty of Religious Studies (January 20, 2005), the Faculty of Education (January 21, 2005 and February 4, 2005), the Faculty of Law (January 21, 2005) and the Faculty of Arts (2006).
 The Faculty of Medicine is supporting the Centre on the level of projects, programs and units.
 Cooperation with the Faculty of Management and the Faculty of Music is currently being explored.

-Cooperation between the Faculty of Religious Studies and the Faculty of Arts as well as that between the Faculty of Religious Studies and other faculties is the condition sine qua non of the Centre's mission to promote and foster interdisciplinary research on religion from as many angles and on as many levels as possible.
+Cooperation between the former Faculty of Religious Studies and the Faculty of Arts as well as that between the former Faculty of Religious Studies and other faculties is the condition sine qua non of the Centre's mission to promote and foster interdisciplinary research on religion from as many angles and on as many levels as possible.

 McGill University is able to play a leading role in Québec and in Canada in the effort to make the interaction between religion, society, and culture more intelligible and to develop concepts for the future.
 Other such research centers on religion already exist, for example at Harvard University, Princeton University, and Duke University in the United States, and at the Université de Montréal and the University of Victoria in Canada.

-As stated above, McGill University is particularly well positioned for forming such a Centre in its midst, given its long history, international reputation, and ongoing contribution to scholarship on the different aspects of religion; most prominently within its Faculties of Arts, Education, Medicine, Law, and, of course, within its Faculty of Religious Studies.
+As stated above, McGill University is particularly well positioned for forming such a Centre in its midst, given its long history, international reputation, and ongoing contribution to scholarship on the different aspects of religion; most prominently within its Faculties of Arts, Education, Medicine, Law, and, of course, within its former Faculty of Religious Studies.
 McGill has particular strength in the fields of social and religious change in Canada, focusing on such fields as health care, human rights, minority politics, and public policy, or specializing in areas such as South Asia, Indonesia, East Africa, and the Middle East, or concentrating on specific historical periods.